RobertGregg/CellularPotts.jl/README.md

 Careful attention has been taken to ensure this package is as performant as I can possibly make it, however, if you spot something egregious in the package, feel free to raise an issue or pull request.

 Also of note, **this package is still in development and is not currently recommended for general use**.
-However, still feel free to try it and gice suggestions if you're curious.
+However, still feel free to try it and give suggestions if you're curious.

 ## Quick Start